C.C.R.P.A. Meeting held 3/07/12, Delegates voted unanimously to introduce the ruling that if flyers do not vaccinate

 D. All flyers sending birds to the Young Bird Derby weekend and the National weekend are all eligable for the Loft Auction.

-53. SURPLUS BASKETS: If available, will be at $10.00 each and will be released from the 1st race point to the distance under Coffs Harbour or (equivalent distance) 5 baskets or less to go up with race birds.
-From then onwards distance from Coffs Harbour all surplus on truck to be released with race birds.
+53. SURPLUS BASKETS: If available, will be at $10.00 each for flying members or $20 per basket for Federation members that are non flying, Birds will be released from the 1st race point to the distance under Coffs Harbour or (equivalent distance) 5 baskets or less to go up with race birds.
+From then onwards distance from Coffs Harbour (or approximate distance) all surplus on truck to be released with race birds.
 If trailer is used , then all surplus to be released 30 minutes after race birds.
 If bad weather or other circumstances occur then these may be released with race birds.
 Fee to be collected by Club Secretary and passed on to Federation Secretary at the NEXT Federation meeting.

 54. The C.C.R.P.A.
 HAVE A WEB SITE: